 The rain poured hard when we were already on our way to the summit.
 And while it’s easy to complain about such fate, what happened after was life-changing.
 Instead of protesting against the universe, I saw a weird bunch of individuals who simply smiled and thanked heavens for the rain – for quenching their thirst, for easing the heat, and for making the trails a little more challenging than the usual.
 They only blamed the fellow hiker’s new pair of sandals for causing the rain.
 (Don’t know if you’re familiar with that superstition.)

-Even if three years have already passed since that unexpected trip with them to Sirao Peak, the memory remains unexpectedly vivid.
+Even if three years have already passed since this unexpected hike to Sirao Peak, the memory remains unexpectedly vivid.
 I can even still recall the taxi driver’s facial expression upon seeing us (his passengers) – all wet and wild.

 I held no remorse for that friend who stood me up.
 I’m even grateful for the invite.
 Several months after, I was able to reencounter one of them at Mt.
 Apo’s base camp, the others during our practice hike for Mt.
-Baloy-daku, and the rest remained as good friends on social media.
+Baloy-daku, and the rest remained as good friends even until this day.

 Had I backed out from that hike to Sirao Peak, I’m not certain in what form will I encounter them.
 So, I guess what Yoon Seri said was true: that sometimes, the wrong train brings us in the right direction.